Skip to main content

 The regulation on the costs and charges for access to hydrogen networks and to amend the incentive regulation (“H2-NEV”) entered into force on 1 December 2021.
 A key element of the regulation is the definition of returns on equity for old and new installations for operators of hydrogen networks.
 These have been set at 9% for new installations and 7.73% for old installations.
 Both are valid until the end of 2027, which indicates that the H2-NEV, too, is intended to be a transitional regulation.
 Overall, the regulation covers a number of important issues and can be considered a starting point for the regulation of hydrogen networks in Germany.

-The EnWG regulates the criteria for the design of the core hydrogen network, the obligation of the participating grid operators to cooperate and the prompt approval by the Federal Network Agency.
+The EnWG regulates the criteria for the design of the hydrogen core network, the obligation of the participating grid operators to cooperate and the prompt approval by the Federal Network Agency.
 Network modelling is coordinated by the transmission system operators.
-On 15 November 2023, the transmission system operators submitted the draft application for the core hydrogen network.
+On 15 November 2023, the transmission system operators submitted the draft application for the hydrogen core network.
 The Federal Network Agency put the draft out for consultation and is reviewing the comments received.
-In May 2024, the transmission system operators will submit a joint application for the construction of the core network to the Federal Network Agency.
-Once the application has been confirmed by the Federal Network Agency, the network operators will begin realising the core network.
+As a transmission system operator, ONTRAS has fully supported and helped shape the development process of the hydrogen core network from the very beginning and submitted the application together with the other transmission system operators in Germany in July 2024.
+The application was approved in autumn 2024 and the implementation of the hydrogen core network has begun.

-A prerequisite for the construction of the infrastructure is the legal establishment of a suitable financing model.
+A prerequisite for the further expansion of the infrastructure is the legal establishment of a suitable financing model.
 To this end, the EnWG will be amended again.
 As part of this, integrated gas and hydrogen network development planning will also be enshrined in law.

 The latest information is available on the FNB Gas website